anastasiia-bilska/bose-landing-page/README.md

 1. Use 14 version of node.js:
 $ nvm use 14

-2.Clone the repository to your local machine, open terminal (GitBush for Windows users) and clone repo with command bellow:
+2. Clone the repository to your local machine, open terminal (GitBush for Windows users) and clone repo with command bellow:
 $ git clone https://github.com/anastasiia-bilska/bose-landing-page.git

 3. Open project in terminal (or GitBush for Windiws users):